 Aug.
 9, 2018

 Technology changes the playing field for both commercial and non-commercial business landscapes.
-In order to stay relevant, each industry has to keep up or risk being left behind.
+In order to stay relevant, each industry has to keep up or risk being left behind which is where exciting technology like Virtual Reality comes into play.

 With that, there is a lot of attention aimed at one of the most sought-after tech in recent years: virtual reality.